Hero Background

 Highest growth areas in Brisbane

-Brisbane's strongest annual price gains in April 2026 are concentrated in the city's southern and south-western corridors, with outer-ring and fringe areas leading the pack.
-The table below ranks the top 10 Statistical Area Level 3 (SA3) regions across Greater Brisbane by annual percentage change.
-An SA3 is an ABS geographic classification that typically groups several adjacent suburbs into a single region for statistical purposes.
+Brisbane's strongest annual price gains in May 2026 were spread across the city's southern and outer corridors, with the Logan corridor featuring prominently across the top 10.
+The table below ranks the top 10 Statistical Area Level 3 (SA3) regions for Greater Brisbane by annual percentage change, an SA3 is an Australian Bureau of Statistics geographic unit that typically groups several adjacent suburbs into a single region.

 RankSA3 NameSA4 NameMedian ValueAnnual % Change